ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/automated-investigation-response-office.md

 [Alerts](alert-policies.md#viewing-alerts) represent triggers for security operations team workflows for incident response.
 Prioritizing the right set of alerts for investigation, while making sure no threats are unaddressed is challenging.
 When investigations into alerts are performed manually, Security Operations teams must hunt and correlate entities (e.g. content, devices and users) at risk from threats.
 Such tasks and workflows are very time consuming and involve multiple tools and systems.
 With AIR, investigation and response are automated into key security and threat management alerts that trigger your security response playbooks automatically.

-In the initial release of AIR in April 2019, alerts generated from following single events alert policies will be auto-investigated.
+In the initial release of AIR (beginning April 2019), alerts generated from following single events alert policies are auto-investigated.

 1. A potentially malicious URL click was detected
 2. Email reported by user as phish*